nacular/doodle-tutorials/docs/calculator.md

     }
 }
 ```
-?> Normally this would just be your `main` function.
-But `main` would prevent the app from being used as a library.
+?> Normally this would just be your `main` function, but this would prevent the app from being used as a library.
 Which
 is what happens to allow both an embedded (in the docs) and full-screen version.

-The `application` function is used to launch top-level apps.
-It takes a list of modules to include and a lambda that builds the
+Use the `application` function to launch top-level apps.
+It takes a list of modules to and a lambda that builds the
-app being launched.
+app.
 This lambda is within a Kodein injection context, which means we can inject dependencies into our app via
 `instance`, `provider`, etc.

 Notice that we have included the [`PointerModule`](https://github.com/nacular/doodle/blob/master/Browser/src/jsMain/kotlin/io/nacular/doodle/application/Modules.kt#L62).